Rirg/gatsby-starter/README.md

 1.  **Start developing.**

-    Create a file in the root called `.env.development`!!!
+    Create a file in the root called `.env.development` with corresponding WORDPRESS_URL

     Navigate into your new site’s directory and start it up.